oleksii-kudria/infra-dev/infra/ansible/README.md

 - `catalog-api.example.com`
 - `catalog-grafana.example.com`

-Do not configure public domains for `catalog-collector.<base_domain>` or `catalog-writer.<base_domain>`.
-The collector and writer are intentionally not configured as public Nginx virtual hosts; they are internal services only and must remain reachable only through private/local network paths.

 The `nginx` role installs Nginx, removes the default virtual host, creates one configuration in `/etc/nginx/sites-available/` for each `nginx_sites` entry, enables each site with a symlink in `/etc/nginx/sites-enabled/`, validates the